rod1337/rod1337/README.md

-- 👋 Hi, I’m @rod1337
+- My discord: rod#1337
-- 👀 I’m interested in nothing
+- Python, Node.JS & Lua Programmer

 <!---
 rod1337/rod1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.